curv3d/curv/docs/Value_Encoding.md

 I'll also need a String_Builder class for efficiently building an immutable string via repeated concatenation.

+For large strings, assuming that we have substring and concatenation operations, then the best representation is a balanced tree, eg a finger tree with short strings at the leaves, and character counts in interior nodes.
+This speeds up indexing (since utf8 is variable length), and may save space via shared structure.

+If strings are stored as trees, then it becomes possible to unify this with a list tree structure, and turn strings into lists of characters (with the option of mixed lists of characters and non-characters).
+What's good is that this simplifies, generalizes and unifies the list/string operations.

 Custom C++11 string literal for constructing `Shared_Ptr<String>`?
 `aux::make_shared_string("foo")` vs `"foo"_aux`.